 How to Handle Missing Gas Safety Certificates from Your Landlord

-Landlords in the UK have a legal obligation to provide tenants with a Gas Safety Certificate (CP12) annually or at the beginning of a tenancy.
-This certificate, issued by a Gas Safe registered engineer, ensures that gas appliances and pipework are safe for use, protecting tenants from risks like carbon monoxide leaks and gas explosions.
-But what should you do if your landlord doesn’t comply?
+You don’t need a gas safety license as a homeowner.
+But in the UK, owners are required by law to give renters a Gas Safety Certificate (CP12) once a year or at the beginning of a lease.
+This document comes from a Gas Safe registered engineer.
+It makes sure that gas appliances and pipes in a rental property have been tested and are safe to use.
+This keeps renters safe from dangers like carbon monoxide leaks and gas explosions.
+What should you do if your landlord doesn’t want to do the same?

 Understanding Your Landlord’s Responsibilities